Asteline/ML_classification_VR_controller/README.md

 In allValidations.py, the classifier RandomForest is used, and is checked with 3 validation methods.
 In keras1.py, a shallow neural network is made using Keras TensorFlow libraries and is checked with 2 validation methods.
 Optionally the model is converted to .onnx format for the later use.
 The LOO method is very expensive and is being commented out/ommited.

+Environment*
+The project was developed in a miniconda environment with a variety of libraries.
+The exact dependencies are not gathered somewhere for the python scripts, install as needed.

+Unity*
+Uploaded the necessary files to reproduce the project.
+Unity LTS edition 2022.3.9f1